laurentluce/python-profiling/README.rst

 By looking at ``time``, we can see that each round of the function ``hash`` took about 0.0013 ms.  Looking at the list ``top_calls_total_time``, we can see that most of the time (71%) is spent in the method ``hashlib.digest``.

 We would like to see the performance impact of switching from sha256 to sha512.
-To do that, we modify our function ``hash`` to use sha512 and use run our benchmarking and profiling one more time.
+To do that, we modify our function ``hash`` to use sha512 and we run our benchmarking and profiling one more time.

 .. code-block:: python